nationalarchives/ds-wagtail/docs/developer-guide/project-conventions.md

 ### `cli`

-A service with the Platform.SH CLI, PHP and few other packages to help with copying of data and media from the environments running in Platform.SH.
+A service with the Platform.sh CLI, PHP and few other packages to help with copying of data and media from the environments running in Platform.sh.

 ## Code style and standards